edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 I've wanted to dabble in writing my own emulator for a long time but in earlier years I lacked confidence and more recently I just didn't feel I had the time.
 After watching a colleague of mine at [Mediatonic](https://www.mediatonicgames.com/) write his own working [NES emulator from scratch](https://bitbucket.org/gamezer0/nesemu/raw/64d3b73167568a391e69ef189fc1dc9b4eb395e9/doc/Kike%20Alcor%20-%20Creating%20a%20NES%20emulator%20v2.pdf) I felt I needed to try again.
 After gently encouragement from other colleagues I thought what the heck, I'd give it a try.

-The next question was...to emulate what?
+The next question was...what to emulate?
 The NES project was quite daunting and I wanted something I simpler and compact so I wouldn't be tempted to give up.
 It turns out that there is a really good starter project for everybody who wants to try their hand and emulation and it's called the [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).

-The CHIP-8 was never a real computer but that's what makes it fancinating.
-Long before most other games sytems it was a virtual machine for 8 bit computers way back in the 1970s.
+The CHIP-8 was never a real computer but that's what makes it fascinating.
+Long before most other games systems it was a virtual machine for 8 bit computers way back in the 1970s.
 This means there is no real hardware to attempt to emulate and quite a simple specification to implement as the CHIP-8 only has 35 [opcodes](https://en.wikipedia.org/wiki/Opcode), one of which is generally ignored anyway as it's a hardware specific one for the [RCA 1802](https://en.wikipedia.org/wiki/RCA_1802).
 You still have all the problems to solve of loading binary files, parsing opcodes and data from those bytes and running them on virtual hardware but you don't have a lot of the other baggage that comes with trying to write emulators for real hardware.
 The game was afoot.

 Next, I needed to choose some tech to help me build my own version.
 I read tutorials that used [C#](https://blog.dantup.com/2016/06/building-a-chip-8-interpreter-in-csharp/) and [C++](http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/) but both seemed a bit heavy weight for what I wanted to do and seemed to be platform specific.
 I wanted something simple that would handle drawing to screen, handling input and work on things other than a windows PC with a minimum of fuss.
 The most sensible option stood out from the rest: [Pygame.](https://www.pygame.org/wiki/about)